khaffner/Minus/README.md

 Mostly containerized, some parts run locally.

 Most documentation is in a private google doc.
-But long story short: Get OBD, GPS and bluetooth data, show them in Home Assistant on car radio display and sync them to a folder in Google Drive.
+But long story short: Get OBD, GPS and bluetooth data, show them in Home Assistant on car radio display.

 To upgrade and restart everything, run
 ```console